---

 * in _linear time_.

-The static control flow that supports linear time compilers also supports any other code that needs to traverse the control flow of a program of a program, traversing each path only once.
+The static control flow that supports linear-time compilers also supports any other code that needs to traverse the control flow of a program, traversing each path only once.

 ### Control Flow

-Among the most imporant reasons to traverse the control flow of a program is to extract the control flow graph.
+Among the most important reasons to traverse the control flow of a program is to extract the control flow graph.
 The EVM makes this quadratically difficult due to its dynamic control flow.

 #### Control Flow Graphs